PalladioSimulator/Palladio-Build-Nightly/README.md

     + The workflows are only executed if:
         * No workflow was run on the repository.
         * There was a commit since the last workflow run.
-        * There was a workflow run on a dependency since the last workflow run.
+        * There was a successful workflow run on a dependency since the last workflow run.
+Only the last 30 workflow runs are checked.

 ## Configuration